davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 When aUNI casts its vote to the UNI governance system, what should the vote ratios be?

-Notice: you can't just look at our _deposits_ -- since we both deposited 100 UNI.
+If you were only looking at our deposits you might think we should have equal voting weight -- since we both deposited 100 UNI.
-That would lead you to believe we should have equal voting weight.
 But that's wrong.
 Ben should have _more_ voting weight than me because of all of the interest he earned over the last year.